JonSnowbd/ZT/readme.md

 }

 pub fn main() void {
-    zt.app.start(config);
+    zt.App.start(config);
 }
 ```

-Where `zt.app.start` starts a simple statemachine that controls timing and runs the given functions for you, letting
+Where `zt.App.start` starts a simple statemachine that controls timing and runs the given functions for you, letting
 you just get on with the application.

 For a more indepth example [see the example file that shows opengl rendering mixed with imgui and more](example/src/main.zig)

-Note that anything related to zt.app directly is self contained, and if you so wish you can use all the abstractions without
+Note that anything related to zt.App directly is self contained, and if you so wish you can use all the abstractions without
 using the state machine loop for window management, if you just want the packages.

 ## Gotcha:

 - By linking ZT the following packages are available to your app on both windows and ubuntu: `zt`, `gl`, `glfw`, `imgui`, `stb_image`
 - ImVec2 and ImVec4 are both substituted with zlm's Vec2 and Vec4 structs respectively, you can use both interchangeably.
-- `ZTAppConfig` is initial state, it is not recommended to try and change its variables after starting it(more specifically
+- `zt.App.Config` is initial state, it is not recommended to try and change its variables after starting it(more specifically
 after the init function.) expecting the changes to work.
 For changing icon and window title after init, see glfw and its documentation.
 - Disabling power saving mode will let GLFW handle buffer flip timing, so likely will be at vsync fps rather than on every
 event.